Why Is Fault So Important in a Motorcycle Accident Claim?

 Step 2: Gather Witness Statements

 Witness statements can be incredibly powerful in a motorcycle accident case, especially when the other driver tries to twist the truth.
-A neutral third-party who saw the crash can confirm:
+A neutral third-party who saw the crash can confirm:- The other driver’s erratic or distracted driving

 - Whether you had the right of way